Tracking down the last of the remaining Stalinist-style buildings and monuments left in Armenia, Georgia and Nagorno-Karabakh

 (*) Unbelievably, there are still folk in Georgia and in particular in Gori, who admire the ‘local boy who done good’ so the statue was taken down with the minimum of public attention.

-Stalin Museum in Gori
+Exhibits inside the Stalin Museum in Gori

 Although the building itself was not that interesting architecturally, the museum within was.
-Inside there were all manner of memorabilia including objects from his childhood, gifts and presents from other world leaders and even an eerie death mask, one of twelve that were produced shortly after he died.
+Inside there was all manner of memorabilia including objects from his childhood, gifts and presents from other world leaders and even an eerie death mask, one of twelve that were produced shortly after he died.
 But for us, the most shocking (and amusing) part of the museum was the gift shop that was well stocked with Stalin key rings, mugs (Best Dictator in the World perhaps?), pipes, Zippo lighters, watches (with Uncle Joe on the face) and last but not least Uncle Joe t-shirts.
 Honestly, how could you get away with wearing a t-shirt with Stalin on it in this day and age?
-Somebody, somewhere must be walking around wearing one as they were selling like hotcakes!
+Somebody somewhere must be walking around wearing one as they were selling like hotcakes!

 Getting to the museum from the bus station in Gori is easy, just ask anyone for directions.
 Gori is only an hour’s drive from Tbilisi and therefore an easy day trip.
 We stopped at Gori en route between Kutaisi and Tbilisi which is another option.